 Our friendly team of specialist lawyers at Medical Solicitors are experienced in bringing successful stroke negligence claims.
 These claims are not uncommon.
 Our Director, Caroline Moore, has recovered very large sums of compensation in stroke cases for our clients.

 Stroke Compensation can be claimed where there has been delay in getting a patient to hospital, delay in diagnosis, inappropriate advice concerning care options, where there have been excessive delays in providing actual treatment, such as blood clot-busting drugs, or where there has been any substandard care that amounts to actual Medical Negligence.

 Do contact our friendly team of specialist lawyers at Medical Solicitors.
 We conduct most of our Clinical and Medical Negligence claims under ‘No Win, No Fee’ agreements, also known as Conditional Fee Agreements.
-So, you do not have to worry about how you are going to afford to bring a negligence claim for compensation.
+So, our clients do not have to worry about how they can possibly afford to pay for stroke compensation claims.
 You have nothing to lose in speaking to us.

 What is a Stroke?

 Stroke is a sudden attack on the brain cutting off the oxygen supply and leading to numbness, weakness and paralysis.
 It is a major problem in the UK leading to about 11% of UK deaths and those who survive this acute event can end up disabled in some way.

 There is evidence that rapid medical treatment can lead to survival and even complete recovery.
 Delay on the other hand can be devastating.
 Therefore, the government has produced national guidelines for timescales of diagnosis and treatment in the most crucial first 48 hour period.

 When should you speak to a Medical Solicitor?

 - If you have not had emergency assessment after having any of the signs referred to under the FAST test above

 - If you qualified for thrombolysis treatment but did not get it

 - If there has been a failure to refer you to a specialist unit for thrombolysis